SPiedra955/er_normalization/README.md

 # Introduction

-This repository has three differents activities and its content his related to the relational diagrams normalization:
+This repository has two differents activities and its content his related to the relational diagrams normalization:
    - First part ````Normalization diagram````
    - Second part ````Normalization problem````